dotansimha/graphql-code-generator/docs/getting-started/codegen-config.md

   - [**`generates.overwrite`**](./config-field#output-level) - Same as root `overwrite`, but applies only for the specific output file.

 - [**`require`**](./require-field) - A path to a file which defines custom Node.JS `require()` handlers for custom file extensions.
 This is essential if the code generator has to go through files which require other files in an unsupported format (by default).
 See [more information](https://gist.github.com/jamestalmage/df922691475cff66c7e6).
+Note that values that specified in your `.yml` file will get loaded after loading the `.yml` file.

 - [**`config`**](./config-field#root-level) - Options that we would like to provide to the specified plug-ins.
 The options may vary depends on what plug-ins you specified.
 Read the documentation of that specific plug-in for more information.
 [You can read more about how to pass configuration to plugins here](./config-field)

-- **`overwrite`** - A flag to overwrite files in case they're already exist when generating code (`true` by default)
+- **`overwrite`** - A flag to overwrite files in case they're already exist when generating code (`true` by default) -
 - **`watch`** - A flag to watch for changes in the specified GraphQL schemas and re-generate code any that happens.
 You can either specify a boolean to turn it on/off, or specify an array of glob patterns to add custom files to the watch.

 - **`silent`** - A flag to not print errors in case they occur.

 - **`pluginLoader`** - If you are using the programmatic API in browser environment, you can override this configuration to load your plugins in a way different then `require`.
+  \
 - **`pluckConfig`** - Allow you to override the configuration for `graphql-tag-pluck` (the tool that extracts your GraphQL operations from your code files).

   - **`pluckConfig.modules`** - An array of `{ name: string, identifier: string }` that will be used to track down your `gql` usages and imports.
 Use this if your code files imports `gql` from another library, or you have a custom `gql` tag.